JohnM60/structural-wands/README.md

 # structural-wands
-This is a mod made by me (John M) that spawns in structures at the click of the mouse.
-You can generate desert pyramids, sky islands, temples, and the shimmer biome using these wands.
-I have also added in three blocks that drag the player towards, give weightlessness or push the player away from the block.
+This is a mod made by me (John M) that allows you to spawn custom structures at the click of the mouse.
+These include desert pyramids, temples, shimmer biome, meteors and circular "planets".
+You can also place, actuate, paint, hammer, and destroy blocks in an area using wands as well.
+These wands can all be crafted using vanilla staves and some extra materials.